plctechnician/ooprogramming/README.md

 [M4] Data Structures (Collections Framework)

-* Structure of JCF (interfaces and abstract classes)
 * Collection (Set, Queue, List) interface and its implementations
 * Map interface and its implementations
 * Iterator and ListIterator (definition and use)